Oran Tafraoui Airport: History

-The new desert Spitfires of the 31st Fighter Group were also assigned to Tafaraoui.
-Other aircraft at the field included P-38s of the 14th, B-26s, B-25 Mitchells, A-20 Havocs, Gen. Doolittle's B-17-G, some French Amiot bombers around, and some old wrecks fixed up as dummies.
+The new desert Supermarine Spitfires of the 31st Fighter Group were also assigned to Tafaraoui.
+Other aircraft at the field included P-38s of the 14th, B-26s, North American B-25 Mitchells, Douglas A-20 Havocs, General Jimmy Doolittle's B-17G, some French Amiot bombers around, and some old wrecks fixed up as dummies.

 Current use

 In 1966 the airport was established as an airbase and training ground for the Algerian Air Force.